 A cross-sectional study conducted on 31,162 US adults found that 31.5% of the participants used sunscreen while 37.1% stayed in the shade.
 Furthermore, 40.2% of women and 42.9% of people with sensitive skin used sunscreen to protect their skin from sunburns.

 Never step out in the sun without sunscreen.
 There are products available that blend seamlessly with dark skin tones without leaving a white cast.
 You may opt for gel-based or aloe-based sunscreen with at least SPF 30 and PA++ (minimum) rating.
 While SPF protects the skin from UVB rays, a PA grading system ensures it is protected from UVA as well.
 Always reapply the sun protection every couple of hours or as mentioned on the package.

 5. Attend To Acne Immediately

-Use products containing salicylic acid and retinol to address acne and pigmentation.
+Use products containing salicylic acid and retinoli XAn over-the-counter formulation of vitamin-A that helps unclog pores and increases collagen production. to address acne and pigmentation.
 If you have hormonal or cystic acne, consult a dermatologist for proper treatment.

 6. Avoid Touching Or Picking Acne

-Touching and picking your pimples and acne halt the healing process, and once the acne dries, it may leave a dark spot.
+Touching and picking your pimples and acne halt the healing process, and once the acne dries, it may leave a dark spot or even a depression in the skin (called a “scar”).
 Moreover, touching acne can transfer bacteria from your fingers to the other areas, further aggravating the condition.